diatechnis/vellum/readme.md

 </button>
 */
 ```

+## Why Use Vellum?
+Here are a few benefits from adopting Vellum.

+### Structured
+How many times have you forgotten what data a view file needs and had to sift through the html to figure out what to pass to it?

+Vellum uses PHP classes with display types and inputs that document an API that you can refer to when using a component.

+### Don't Repeat Yourself
+Write components once and use them again and again.

+If you have your components in a separate library, then you can reuse them in every project.

+### Write Once
+Once a component is coded, you can use it everywhere.
+No need to keep writing `<a></a>` tags every time.

+### Consistency and Compliance
+Once you have accessible, on-brand components, your team can use the same html every time without worrying about missing important attributes or classes.

 ## Concepts
 Atomic design gives the designer tools to build interfaces that work together "to create interface design systems in a more deliberate and hierarchical manner." - http://atomicdesign.bradfrost.com/chapter-2/